 Provision for Income Taxes.
 For the year ended December 31, 2017, the effective income tax rate decreased to 19.5% from 37.3% for the year ended December 31, 2016.
-The decrease was primarily due to the enactment of the Tax Cuts and Jobs Act in December 2017, which resulted in the reversal of \$99.8 million of provision for income taxes.
-While the new federal statutory income tax rate was not effective until January 1, 2018, we were required to revalue deferred taxes and uncertain tax positions as of December 31, 2017 at the new federal statutory income tax rate.
-Based on currently enacted federal and state statutory income tax rates, we believe our long-term effective income tax rate will decrease from 37% in past years to approximately 23% in 2018 and future years.
-For additional information, see Note 11 to the consolidated financial statements contained in Item 8 of this Form 10-K, which is incorporated herein by reference.
+The decrease was primarily due to the enactment of the 2017 Tax Act in December 2017, which resulted in a one-time reversal of \$99.8 million of provision for income taxes in 2017.
+While the 2017 Tax Act lowered our federal statutory income tax rate from 35% in 2017 and 2016 to 21% in 2018, we were required to revalue deferred taxes and uncertain tax positions as of December 31, 2017 at the lower federal statutory income tax rate.
+Based on currently enacted federal and state statutory income tax rates, we believe our long-term effective income tax rate will average approximately 23% in future years.
+For additional information, see Note 12 to the consolidated financial statements contained in Item 8 of this Form 10-K, which is incorporated herein by reference.